lucacarbonelc/website/content/authors/admin/_index.md

 - Visitors
 ---

-Luca Carbone is PhD candidate in Communication Science at KU Leuven, BE.
-Their research interests lie at the intersection between communication science, cultural and cognitive sociology.
-They employ dual-process models of cognition to study how media shape perceptions of inequalities about gender, class, and race.
+I am PhD candidate at the School for Mass Communication Research, KU Leuven (BE).
+My research interests lie at the intersection of media effects, cultural and cognitive sociology.
+I employ dual-process models of cognition to study how media shape perceptions of inequalities about gender, class, and race and to understand the enculturation process behind this transmission.